solidboredom/constructive/tutorials/basic-tutorial.md

 > NOTE: To run all code examples from this tutorial you will need only Openscad and
 > a single file: constructive-compiled.scad put in the same Fodler as your own .scad files.
 > the easiest way to start is to download the [kickstart.zip](https://github.com/solidboredom/constructive/blob/main/kickstart.zip)
 > and then extract both files contained in it into same folder.
 Then you can open the tryExamples.scad from this folder with OpenScad, and then use this file to try the code Examples from the Tutorial, or anything else you like.
-Just Pressing F5 in Openscad to see the Results.
+Just Pessing F5 in Openscad to see the Results.

 ---